judasgutenberg/symfony_react/README.md

 _composer require symfony/security-bundle_

+(Depending on your Symfony setup, you could spend all day installing bundles this way!)

 React also needs some modules: cookiejar, formidable, superagent, and attr-accept

 The React frontend is hardcoded to the Symfony backend at "http://localhost:8000/api/" -- to change that, edit line 15 of /src/App.js